shamEiNew/shamEiNew/README.md

 - 🧠 **Deep Neural Network Architectures**
   *Understanding what makes networks tick (and converge)*

-The intersection of these fields fascinates me—there's something beautiful about applying group-theoretic symmetries to neural network design.

 ---

 ## 🌱 The Self-Taught Path

-Most of what I know came from late-night documentation deep-dives, countless Stack Overflow tabs, and the occasional "aha!" moment at 3 AM.
-I believe the best way to learn is to build, break, and rebuild.
+Most of what I know came from late-night documentation deep-dives, countless Stack Overflow tabs.

 **My learning philosophy:**
-- 📚 Read the papers
-- 💻 Implement the concepts
-- 🐛 Debug until it works
-- 🔄 Repeat
+- 📚 Read, Do, Read, Do, Fail, Read, Do

 ---

-## 🤝 Let's Collaborate!
+## 🤝 Open to Collaborate!

 I'm always excited to work on interesting problems, especially those involving:
-- Symbolic AI and computation
-- Mathematical modeling and optimization
+- Automated Theorem Proving
+- Superintelligent Systems
 - Machine learning applications
 - Computational methods for complex systems
 - Analytics and data intelligence